ewencedr/particle_fm/README.md

 - <b>Description:</b> ([dataset reference](https://arxiv.org/abs/2202.03772))

   - Simulated particle jets like in JetNet, but JetClass provided much more data, more jet types and more particle features.
+  - If you run into any issues with code for this dataset, please have a look at the [official repository of the paper](https://github.com/uhh-pd-ml/beyond_kinematics)

 - <b>Features:</b>

   - Lightning DataModule for easy exchange of datasets
   - Preprocessing and postprocessing of data
   - Evaluation during training and after training with comet and wandb
-  - Many settings for trainings (e.g. conditioning on selected features, training on muliple jet types, etc.)
+  - Many settings for trainings (e.g. conditioning on selected features, training on multiple jet types, etc.)

 - <b>Download and Preprocessing</b>
   Can be downloaded from [Zenodo](https://zenodo.org/records/6619768) by following the instructions from [jet-universe/particle_transformer](https://github.com/jet-universe/particle_transformer).
   Adjust the paths in the `configs/preprocessing/data.yaml` and run

   ```bash
   python scripts/prepare_dataset.py && python scripts/preprocessing.py